-- If your bones are not aligned properly, the doctor may realign them before placing the splint.
+- If your bones are not aligned properly, the doctor may realign them before placing the splint or cast.

 - If the bones cannot be realigned properly in the emergency department, then you may require an operation.